leozilla/knowhow/distributed/k8s.md

  * A Pod's awareness of its address is the same as how other resources see the address.
    The host's address doesn't mask it.

+The `kubelet` manages the hosts file for each container of the Pod to prevent Docker from modifying the file after the containers have already been started.

 ## Workload Resources

 ### Deployments